 Otterdam

-by Theun Karelse in Radical City inc.
+artwork by Theun Karelse

 In 2021, after 50 years of absence, the otter returned to Amsterdam.
 Amsterdam, the city of water, didn’t preserve the biodiversity it used to have back in the days when it still was a swamp.
 With the return of the otter, we need to reshape the gardens and parks, in order to facilitate space to the otter and other kinds of animals and plants.
-Artist Theun Karelse introduces a design of a “floating allotment” to stimulate a city where nature, humans, and animals can all flourish.
+Artist Theun Karelse introduces a series of designs of ā€œfloating allotmentsā€ to stimulate a city where nature, humans, and animals can all flourish.

 public space - exhibition